 Residential accommodation on or adjoining the Manawatū Campus is now available for 940 students.
 Dining facilities for all halls are in the newly refurbished and significantly improved Student Centre.

 The campus is host to a number of research centres, including the New Zealand Institute for Advanced Study and co-hosts the Allan Wilson Centre for Molecular Ecology and Evolution.
 The campus has strong collaborative links with many local and international organisations and was one of the first universities in New Zealand to open a business incubator on campus, the e-Centre, which plays an integral role in supporting local start-up business.
-Students at Massey University's Albany campus benefit from a wide range of scholarships offered by the University and local and multinational business organisations.
+Students at Massey University's Auckland campus benefit from a wide range of scholarships offered by the University and local and multinational business organisations.

 Student Accommodation Village, Stage One of the on-campus accommodation village, Te Ohanga, opened in February 2015 and is located in the heart of the campus.
 The accommodation is close to the dining hall, library, lecture theatres, cafés, and social hubs including the student lounge.
-The student social hub, Te Rito, includes an e-learning room, games room, music room and barbeque area.
+The student social hub, Te Rito, includes an e-learning room, games room, music room and barbecue area.

 The village offers 210 beds in Halls of Residence-style living spread over three 3-storey buildings.
 Each hall has a Residential Assistant whose role it is to support students during their stay in the Halls.
 For those students who prefer a more independent style of living, there are 14 five-bedroom apartments.
 There are also 12 studio units for those who prefer to live on their own.